cosmos/interchain-security/CONTRIBUTING.md

 unclog add -i "1024-jail-throttling-v2" -p 1024 -c consumer -s features -m "Add the consumer-side changes for jail throttling with retries (cf. ADR 008)."
 ```

+**Note:** `unclog add` requires an editor.
+This can be set either by configuring
+an `$EDITOR` environment variable or by manually specify an editor binary path
+via the `--editor` flag.

 **Note:** Changelog entries should answer the question: "what is important about this
 change for users to know?" or "what problem does this solve for users?".
 It
 should not simply be a reiteration of the title of the associated PR, unless the